 All of which would eliminate guesswork to create a better and more stable network ecosystem, leading to higher quality of service along with a reduction of network infrastructure in use.

 This post is based on the research paper Steering Hyper-Giants’ traffic at Scale.
-We are proud to announce that it won “Best Paper Award” at ACM CoNEXT, 2019 in Orlando, FL.
+We are proud to announce that it won “Best Paper Award” at ACM CoNEXT, 2019 in Orlando, FL and the IRTF’s “Applied Networking Research Prize” for our CTO, Ingmar Poese, in 2020.
 You can read the full paper here.

 Poese, I., Frank, B., Ager, B., Smaragdakis, G., Uhlig, S., & Feldmann, A. (2011).
 Improving content delivery with PaDIS.
 IEEE Internet Computing, 16(3), 46-52.